 Finally, as a podcaster, I co-host a weekly show entitled Impolitic, featuring weekly conversation between myself, a socialist, and my libertarian co-host, Paul Matzko.

 Originally from Trenton, New Jersey, I attended the George Washington University in Washington, D.C.
-After graduating with a B.A. in history and religion (2007), I worked briefly as an IT consultant for a best-practices consultancy in Arlington, Virginia.
+After graduating with a B.A. in history and religion (2007), I worked briefly as an administrative assistant and IT consultant for a best-practices consultancy in Arlington, Virginia.
 Subsequently, I moved to State College, PA, where I received an M.A. in history (2011) and a Ph.D. in history and Women’s Studies (2015) from the Pennsylvania State University.